mesg-foundation/engine/docs/guide/service/what-is-a-service.md

 ## Share Services

 New Services can be created and shared.
-Alternatively, builders can use already-created services without coding by using our [Awesome](https://github.com/mesg-foundation/awesome) repository.
+Alternatively, builders can use already-created Services without coding by using our [Awesome](https://github.com/mesg-foundation/awesome) repository.